LamininSolutions/mfsql-connector/source/procedures/spMFGetHistory.rst

 Warnings
 ========

+The columnname must match the property in the ColumnName column of MFProperty

 Note that the same filter will apply to all the columns included in the run.
 Split the get procedure into different runs if different filters must be applied to different columns.

 Producing on the history for all objects in a large table could take a considerable time to complete.
 Use the filters to limit restrict the number of records to fetch from M-Files to optimise the search time.

 Examples
 ========